InterLinked1/wssmail/README.md

 ### How can I see labels for mail actions, rather than icons?

 Icons are used by default to save space in the menu.

-If you'd rather see icons, open your browser developer console (F12) and execute the following JavaScript:
+If you'd rather see icons, open "Settings" from the lower-left corner and enable "Force Labels".

-`localStorage.setItem("forcelabels", "true");`

 Reload the page, and you'll now see labels in your current browser, unless/until you change that setting.